 However, hiring a boat will not going to be cheaper at any time.
 If you are traveling alone or with a group of 3-4 people, we suggest you avoid private tours and book a half-day group tour.
 Still, it is your choice to make.

-You can easily find local travel agencies in the Split center which provide Blue Lagoon tours from Split.
+You can easily find local travel agencies in the Split Center which provide Blue Lagoon tours from Split.

-Safety and precautions of traveling
+Safety and precautions for traveling

 No matter how you are traveling, it is always best to take extra precautions before leaving.